-Agreement made this day of, 2023, by and between Whaling City Transit, I of Westport, MA., hereinafter referred to as the "CONTRACTOR", party of the first part, and the Fa River School Committee, hereinafter referred to as the "COMMITTEE", party of the second part.
-WITNESSETH That the CONTRACTOR agrees to continue to transport school children under the jurisdiction of the ool of Westport, MA., hereinafter referred to as the "CONTRACTOR", party of the first part, and the Fa River School Committee, hereinafter referred to as the "COMMITTEE", party of the second part.
-WITNESSETH That the CONTRACTOR agrees to continue to transport school children under the jurisdiction of the nc., River School Committee, hereinafter referred to as the "COMMITTEE", party of the second part.
-WITNESSETH That the CONTRACTOR agrees to continue to transport school children under the jurisdiction of the all That the CONTRACTOR agrees to continue to transport school children under the jurisdiction of the That the CONTRACTOR agrees to continue to transport school children under the jurisdiction of the COMMITTEE, in full accordance with the "Specifications- Special Education School Bus Transportate (IFB: 20-35), dated May 27, 2020 and subsequent Addendum 1, dated June 5, 2020, made a part hereof, and in full compliance with the terms of said specifications, the bid submitted by Whaling tion Transit, Inc. on June 13, 2020, the Contract dated September 16, 2020, and as subsequently negotiated, as follows: The Contractor agrees to work cooperatively with the School District/City to implement the electrification of those school buses utilized within Fall River and work cooperatively with District in meeting the terms and conditions of any grants received for this purpose.
-The Contractor agrees to work cooperatively with the School District/City in the installation the required infrastructure to support the electric buses; such infrastructure to be located the Contractor's property.
-3. In the event of the termination of this Agreement or the discontinuance of the School District/City electrification program, the District agrees to remove any infrastructure insta on the Contractor's property and to return the property to its original condition. illed This Agreement shall become effective upon execution by both parties and shall extend through June 30, 2028 (5 Years) and shall replace years 2023-24 and 2024-2025 of the curr contract. rent 5.
-This Agreement may be extended for an additional 5 years (July 1, 2028 - June 30, 2033) be written agreement of the Parties. ο γ 6.
+ts associated with the electrification of the District school bus fleet, the parties her eby agree to extend d the current contract according to the following terms and conditions: Agreement made this day of , 2023, by and between Whaling City Transit, Inc. of Westport, MA., hereir nafter referred to as s the "CONTRACTOR", party of the first part, and the Fall River School Committee, , hereinafter referre ed to as the "COMMITTEE", party of the second part.
+WITNESSETH •

+That the CONTRACTOR agrees to continue to transport school children under the jurisdiction of the COMMITTEE, in full accordance with the "Specifications- Special Education School Bus Transportation (IFB: 20-35), dated May 27, 2020 and subsequent Addendum 1, dated June 5, 2020, made a part hereof, and in full compliance with the terms of said specifications, the bid submitted by Whaling City Transit, Inc. on June 13, 2020, the Contract dated September 16, 2020, and as subsequently negotiated, as follows:

+- 1. The Contractor agrees to work cooperatively with the School District/City to implement the electrification of those school buses utilized within Fall River and work cooperatively with the District in meeting the terms and conditions of any grants received for this purpose. - The Contractor agrees to work cooperatively with the School District/City in the installation of the required infrastructure to support the electric buses; such infrastructure to be located on the Contractor's property. - 3.
+In the event of the termination of this Agreement or the discontinuance of the School District/City electrification program, the District agrees to remove any infrastructure installed on the Contractor's property and to return the property to its original condition: - 4.
+This Agreement shall become effective upon execution by both parties and shall extend through June 30, 2028 (5 Years) and shall replace years 2023-24 and 2024-2025 of the current contract. - 5.
+This Agreement may be extended for an additional 5 years (July 1, 2028 June 30, 2033) by written agreement of the Parties. - 6.
 The annual contract cost increase shall be no less than 5% or COLA, whichever is greater for each year of the contract.
 Should the State Prevailing Wage Rate for bus drivers or the Minimum Wage for Bus Monitors exceed 2.5% of the cost per day per bus in effect at that time, the District and Contractor agree to negotiate in good faith, the cost impact of such increases.